murfalo/chamberr/README.md

 ## Getting Started

+Several converted force fields are already available in `ff_stream`, along with the Amber FF14SB parameters and topologies distributed with CHARMM (see `parm14sb_all.{prm|rtf}`).
+To convert some yourself, you will need to setup up Chamber with its required dependencies:

 ```bash
 > mamba env create -f environment.yaml
 > mamba activate chamber
 > pip install -e .
 ```

-At time of writing, a few custom ParmEd bugfixes are required for Chamber to work properly.
-To install my fork of ParmEd:
+Currently, a few custom ParmEd bugfixes are required for Chamber to work properly.
+To install my fork of ParmEd and run `chamber`:

 ```bash
 > git clone https://github.com/murfalo/parmed